 On the other hand, soft credit checks have traditionally been used for many reasons unrelated to lending you money.
 Common causes include: an employer conducting a background check, receiving an insurance quote, and checking your own credit score.

 However, more and more lenders today are using soft pulls as part of their decisioning process.
-This is a good thing for customers: soft inquiries, as the name might suggest, are easier on your credit score since they usually do not indicate commitment to a new debt.
+This is a good thing for customers: soft inquiries, as the name might suggest, are easier on your credit score.
 In fact, they don’t affect it at all.

-Soft pulls are often completed without your explicit consent, and even without your knowledge sometimes.
+Soft pulls can be completed without your explicit consent, and even without your knowledge sometimes.
 (We don’t believe that's right and make sure our customers are aware of any credit checks we are running.)

 Unlike many lenders, Wisetack only runs a single soft credit check for both the application and approval process.
 This means customers can see and review options, choose preferred terms, and finalize the loan without having to worry about credit impact.